SERVICES provided by Ecological Horizons

 On ground conservation projects

-Ecological Horizons directors have been integral in the establishment and management of several broadscale conservation initiatives including Arid Recovery restoration program in arid South Australia; Middleback Alliance mallee conservation on Eyre Peninsula; the Living Deserts rare mammal reintroduction project in Sturt National Park, NSW; and the Tetepare Island Protected Area in the Solomon Islands.
+Ecological Horizons directors have been integral in the establishment and management of several broadscale conservation initiatives including Arid Recovery restoration program in arid South Australia; Middleback Alliance mallee conservation on Eyre Peninsula; the Wild Deserts rare mammal reintroduction project in Sturt National Park, NSW; the Tetepare Island Protected Area in the Solomon Islands; and the and the Warru Recovery project in the APY Lands..